-The grapefruit diet entails eating grapefruit or drinking grapefruit juice at every meal.
-According to the American Dietetic Association, the grapefruit diet first became popular in 1950 and is also known as the Hollywood diet.
+The grapefruit diet has you eat grapefruit or drink grapefruit juice at each meal.
+It first became trendy in 1950.
+It is also known as the Hollywood diet.

 How Is This Diet Supposed to Work?

 People on it believe that grapefruit can burn fat.
 No research supports this.

 There are many types of this weight loss plan.
 They all mean you will eat grapefruit with meals.
 The older versions of it are also restrictive in the foods that are allowed.
 It is very low in calories.